LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 | **Recommendation**: | To iterate over multiple pages, always use the `next` links in the response Bundle instead of trying to compose the URL and its query parameters each time. |

 ## Search
-The IBM FHIR Server supports all search parameter types defined in the specification:
+The LinuxForHealth FHIR Server supports all search parameter types defined in the specification:
 * `Number`
 * `Date/DateTime`
 * `String`